Believe it or not but luxury food products might be the grocery thief eating up your budget.

-Mrs. CBB and I were chatting while her sister was off doing her thing and we discussed these so-called luxury food products.
+Mrs. CBB and I were chatting while her sister was off doing her thing, and we discussed these so-called luxury food products.

-Your Weakest Link Is You
+The Weakest Link Is The Shopper

-It’s not easy being frugal and we screw up from time to time but we’re not superhero grocery shoppers.
+It’s not easy being frugal, and we screw up from time to time, but we’re not superhero grocery shoppers.

-Just remember what you consider luxury food products will differ from the next person.
+Remember, what you consider luxury food products will differ from the next person.

-Would you rather have a bag of chips to eat for a week or 4 litres of milk?
-The choice is yours.
+Would you rather eat a bag of chips for a week or drink 4 liters of milk?

 - Select pre-made and frozen products

-- Deli meats and cheeses (from deli)
+- Deli meats and cheeses (from the deli)

-- Bakery products
+- In-store Bakery products